Main illustration: Adam Avery

 Unless your customers value what you say, any attempt to persuade, educate, or motivate them to use your product will likely fail.
 They will either mentally or literally unsubscribe from you, and you’ll lose the opportunity to engage them in any way.

-If your message isn’t sent to the right audience it’ll feel like spam to whoever gets it.
+If your message isn’t sent to the right target audience it’ll feel like spam to whoever gets it.

 To create a message strategy that has real impact, ask yourself these 12 questions each time you send a message.
 Answer all 12, and you can be sure you’re sending the right message in the right tone to the right person at the right time through the right medium.

 1. What’s the context?

 We’ve all been handed a flyer on the street for a restaurant we’ll never eat at.
 It’s irritating.
 Not because the restaurant is offering a bad deal.
 It’s because a flyer about pizza doesn’t matter when we’ve just filled up on sushi.
 These marketing messages are totally out of place and appear downright rude.

 But imagine if they were always accurate; if you only got the flyer when you were hungry and looking for pizza.
 Carry on imagining.
 This level of accuracy isn’t possible out on the street.
 But it is possible for your customers inside your product.